kubeflow/examples/xgboost/README.md

 ```

 Once the above command is successful you should be able to see the docker
-images on your local machine `docker images`.
+images on your local machine by running `docker images`.
 Next we will upload the image to
 [Google Container Registry](https://cloud.google.com/container-registry/)

 ```